pognibenepalo/lama/README.md

 How to run the E2E tests
 --

-To run the tests from the command line:
+To run the classic flutter tests from the command line:

     flutter drive --target=test_driver/app.dart

+If you want to run behaviour tests writes in Gherkin from comand line:

+    dart test_driver/test_config.dart